banjo/utils/README.md

 ### Fs

 Utilities for working with the file system.
 These functions are synchronous.
+Only works in a node environment.

 ---